PJSalter/data-extraction-for-the-peoples-newsroom-of-TBIJ/README.md

 ###### Have a look around in the dataset - perhaps do some basic analysis - and see what interesting things emerge from the dataset or from the process.
 Ultimately what you need to do now is articulate what you see as the one significant finding (in no more than 50 words).

+# My Official Analysis and Finding from the Data